CPU security flaws: What to do about the Spectre and Meltdown risks

 Spectre is the main threat because it is present in billions of devices.
 Meltdown appears to affect only Intel chips.

-The U.S. government-funded Software Engineering Institute says vulnerable chips may eventually have to be replaced altogether.
+The U.S. government-funded Software Engineering Institute said vulnerable chips may eventually have to be replaced altogether.
 But until then, experts say, software updates are key.

 "Because chip replacements are not going to happen tomorrow, realistically, software is being updated," Sitaram Chamarty, a security researcher at Tata Consultancy Services, told CNNMoney.
 "It has to kind of trickle down, hopefully in another few days it will all be done," he added.